 This panel brings together activists and scholars who participated in the Occupy movement.
 In a panel discussion and dialogue with the audience, they will reflect on the strategic and organizational wisdom they gleaned from the movement, and, in the process, reflect on its strengths and limitations.

-Mary Clinton.
+Sharon Cromwell.
 Policy Analyst, Service Employees International Union, Local 32.
 Co-founder of the People of Color Working Group, Occupy NYC.

 Bill Mullen.
 Professor of English and American Studies, Purdue University.
 Participant in Occupy Purdue.

 The panel will be moderated by Chris Vials, Director of American Studies.

 The event is sponsored by American Studies, Asian and Asian American Studies, and the English Department at the University of Connecticut.